-All students take The Ancient City: The courses covers Roman archaeology and topography, aspects of social and urban history of Rome, and Roman civilization.
-Frequent site visits and explorations, intensive museum tours and lectures, and wider-ranging trips based on the Professor-in-Charge's area's of expertise outside Rome are included as part of the course.
-Outside of this course, you can choose between Latin, Green or Italian language courses, art history courses.
+You must take a comprehensive and integrated course called The Ancient City, which is a significant part of the academic work.
+This course covers Roman archaeology and topography, aspects of Rome's social and urban history, and Roman civilization.
+Frequent site visits and explorations, intensive museum tours and lectures, and wider-ranging trips based on the Professor-in-Charge's areas of expertise.

 - To apply for Columbia clearance (approval) to study abroad, click on "Start Your Application" on this webpage.
 Clearance applications are approved on a rolling basis until the application deadline listed on this webpage.